-Village Walking Tour in Bhutan follows trails to age-old villages inhabited by the warm and welcoming people of Bhutan.
+Village Walking Tour in Bhutan follows trails to age-old villages inhabited by Bhutan's warm and welcoming people.
 The 8 days tour provides an authentic Bhutan experience in the trail stretching across Paro valley, Haa valley, Thimphu, Punakha, and Wangdue.

 From the spectacular Himalayan sceneries to the pristine valley with small scattered villages of ethnic Bhutanese tribes, the village walking tour has it all.

 |Day 2||Drive from Paro to Haa Valley via Chele La Pass (60 km, 2 hours)|

 |Day 3||Drive from Haa to Thimphu (115 km, 3 to 4 hours) and sightseeing tour|

 |Day 4||Drive from Thimphu to Punakha (74 km, 3 hours) and Sightseeing tour|